enhance-dev/enhance.dev/src/views/docs/md/learn/starter-project/pages.md

 title: Pages
 ---

 Pages are the entry point for enhance rendering.
 They can be written in standard HTML and the output is setup for progressive enhancement with custom elements in the browser.
+Pages live in the `app/pages/` folder of the enhance starter project.

 ## Registration